 Survey results imply that Reporters deploy a substantial tool kit of skills at work.
 Fortunate workers who know Financial Reporting command much higher paychecks, scoring salaries 30 percent above average.
 Those listing Photography as a skill should be prepared for drastically lower pay.
 Research and Adobe InDesign also typically command lower compensation.
 For most people, competency in Editing indicates knowledge of Technical Writing.

 Pay by Experience for a Reporter has a positive trend.
 An entry-level Reporter with less than 5 years of experience can expect to earn an average total compensation of $33,000 based on 600 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Reporter with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $44,000 based on 220 salaries.
 An experienced Reporter which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $43,000 based on 120 salaries.
 A Reporter with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $50,000 based on 38 salaries.

 Pay Difference by Location

-For Reporters, New York provides a pay rate that is 60 percent greater than the national average.
-Reporters will also find cushy salaries in Washington (+43 percent), Atlanta (+33 percent), San Diego (+33 percent), and Miami (+28 percent).
+Surpassing the national average by 63 percent, Reporters in New York receive some of the highest pay in the country.
+Reporters will also find cushy salaries in Washington (+45 percent), Los Angeles (+40 percent), San Diego (+33 percent), and Miami (+29 percent).
 In Dallas, salaries are 8 percent below the national average and represent the lowest-paying market.